zenUnicorn/Python-Google-Search-Analysis/README.md

 df.drop(columns= 'mid')
  ```

- I will update this repo once I publish an article about this project.
+ I will update this repository once I publish an article about this project.

  Happy coding!